Experience the serenity of Admirals Club at LAX and bypass the airport commotion during your next trip.

 Renovations at the Terminal 5 lounge were completed in 2017, creating a lovely space with upgraded options.
 Guests can sit in the large circular rotunda room with semi-private chairs or in the adjacent lounge with comfy armchairs.
 Outlets are everywhere, providing plenty of opportunities to charge your devices while you unwind.

 The buffet-style dining area is located further in the lounge, offering visitors a cold buffet similar to the options in the Terminal 4 location, with pastries, bagels, and cereal for breakfast and appetizer and snack options throughout the rest of the day.
 The dining area contains a staffed bar with complimentary wine, house spirits, and beer as well as premium beverages for a surcharge.
 Guests can also help themselves to espresso, self-serve soda, tea, juice, and water.
-There is no paid menu option in this lounge.

 Guests who want to clean up can do that here as well.
 Private bathroom and shower spaces are available to reserve.

-Admirals Clubs at LAX – American Eagle Terminal
+Admirals Club – American Eagle Terminal

 The smallest and least visited of the Admirals Club locations at LAX, this largely unknown lounge is a special treat for those flying out from the remote American Eagle Terminal.
 With a capacity of just 42, this petite lounge may be small in size but it’s large in opportunity.